Monday, 9 February 2015

 In Eureka, determined prospector Jack McCann (Hackman) finds his fortune in gold in the Yukon, becomes one of the world's richest men, and buys his own Caribbean island ("Eureka"), where he discovers money can't by him happiness.

-Eureka is a study of greed and obsession, a treatise on the
+Eureka is a study of greed and obsession, a treatise on the way realpolitik interweaves with family politics, and a searing critique of greed and capitalism.

 It is also complete rubbish.